abtion/guidelines/employee_manual/employee_benefits.md

 ## Discounts
 Find all the discount codes in 1password under the vault 'Discounts for Abtioneers'

-### Halvkort
-With this card you get 50% discount in several places owned by Cocks&Cows.
-See the places on this link: [https://halvkort.dk/](https://halvkort.dk)

 ### SATS
 Get your sweat on with discount of 70 kr. on a membership with SATS.